 <That's right.> Glaw gave him a playful glare. <Who is telling this story, you or me?
 Go back to combing your hair and let me finish.>

 <Right, so.> Glaw frowned. <"The Emperor.”
 That wasn't his name at the time, of course, but I can't very well go around calling him by his actual name, lowly soldier that I am.
 He led the group of spell-weavers in a long war against your kind.
 They started out with less than a handful of warriors, but they were strong in magic and good strategists.
 Before long they had many loyal soldiers on their side.
-In the end they overthrew the largest of your kind's cities and the rest of your kind fled.
+In the end, they overthrew the largest of your kind's cities and the rest of your kind fled.
 My kind had won.>

 Glaw paused to cough and took a sip from the glass-mug of water that had been left on a bench by his bed, along with an empty wooden bowl.
 Lykos continued to braid his hair in silence.

 <So that was it.
 Your kind had been defeated and my kind could take over the cities.
 But my kind aren't peaceful sheep either, as I'm sure you already know.
-They began to fight among themselves; to get the best cities, the biggest herds of animals and the best fields to grow crops in.
+They began to fight among themselves; to get the best cities, the biggest herds of animals and the best fields to grow crops.
 And they began to fear spell-weaving.
 "The Emperor" was not pleased.
 He'd spent almost a thousand years battling your kind and for what?
 More war?>

 Another sip of water. <No one really knows how he's managed to live as long as he has - magic, I suppose - but "the Emperor" remained, as my kind wasted their newly found freedom on slaughtering each other.
 Slowly, just as carefully as he'd planned the first attack on your kind, he began to seek new followers.
 Followers who wanted peace.>

 Glaw put the glass-mug back on the bench, careful not to nudge the bowl onto the floor. <Two hundred years ago, "the Emperor" had gathered enough of a following to sail across the ocean and find new land.
 That was where he built the Eight Cities, founding "the Empire".
-Sadly it turned out that was where your kind had fled and the war started up again.> He let out a deep breath. <And that's all I learned in school.
+Sadly it turned out that was where your kind had fled and the war started up again.> He let out a deep breath. <That's all I learned in school.
 Happy now?>

 <Thank you,> Lykos said, throwing another finished braid over his shoulder, <that was very enlightening.
 Would you lend me that bowl?>